JaapSuter/npp_context_repro/README.md

-# npp_context_repro
+# CUDA NPP NppStreamContext Confusion

-Small stand-alone reproduction of my confusion (or a problem) with the new custom NppStreamContext support in Nvidia's NPP.
+Small stand-alone reproduction of my confusion (or a problem) with the new custom `NppStreamContext` support in Nvidia's NPP.

 See corresponding question on Stack Overflow here: